North Carolina Highway 210: Bladen County to Johnston County

 NC 210 continues as a primarily rural route northbound through Bladen County, turning to the northwest as it enters Sampson County near the unincorporated community of Ivanhoe.
-After it crosses US 701 south of the town of Garland it passes to the east of Bladen Lakes State Forest and continues northeast towards Fayetteville, merging with NC 53 just outside of the unincorporated community of Judson.
+After it crosses US 701 south of the town of Garland it passes to the east of Bladen Lakes State Forest and continues northwest towards Fayetteville, merging with NC 53 just outside of the unincorporated community of Judson.
 Upon entering Fayetteville, NC 53 ends, and NC 210 joins with NC 24 to form a concurrency along Grove Street.
 In Downtown Fayetteville, NC 210 leaves along Murchison Road to the northwest, merges again with NC 24 after crossing the NC 295 freeway, and the two routes continue on northwards into the town of Spring Lake along Bragg Boulevard.
 At the center of Spring Lake, NC 210 splits off to the northeast and crosses into Harnett County near the community of Anderson Creek.
 After merging with US 401 in the community of Shawtown, the two routes merge with US 421 to cross the Cape Fear River in Lillington.
 In the north of Lillington, both US routes leave in opposite directions and NC 210 continues northwards towards Angier.
 In Angier, the route turns again, this time changing designation to west-east.